JuliaMath/FFTW.jl/README.md

 # FFTW.jl

-This package provides Julia bindings to the [FFTW](http://www.fftw.org/) library for fast Fourier transforms, as well as functionality useful for signal processing.
+This package provides Julia bindings to the [FFTW](http://www.fftw.org/) library for fast Fourier transforms (FFTs), as well as functionality useful for signal processing.
 These functions were formerly a part of Base Julia.

-Users with a build of Julia based on Intel's Math Kernel Library (MKL) can take use MKL for FFTs by setting an environment variable `JULIA_FFTW_PROVIDER` to `MKL` and running `Pkg.build("FFTW")`.
+Alternatively, the FFTs in Intel's Math Kernel Library (MKL) can be used by setting an environment variable `JULIA_FFTW_PROVIDER` to `MKL` and running `Pkg.build("FFTW")`.
+If Julia was built with MKL, then Julia's MKL will be used for FFTs; otherwise the [Conda.jl package](https://github.com/JuliaPy/Conda.jl) will be used to download MKL via the [mkl_fft Anaconda package](https://github.com/IntelPython/mkl_fft).
 Setting this environment variable only needs to be done for the first build of the package;
 after that, the package will remember to use MKL when building and updating.
 Note however that MKL provides only a subset of the functionality provided by FFTW.
 See